ageorgou/pyproject-toml/docs/type_checking.md

 !!! example "Try the new configuration"

-    Rerun mypy with `python -m mypy`.
+    Rerun mypy with `python -m mypy src`.
 You should now see more errors across two files.

     For `cli.py`, mypy is complaining about missing type annotations.